FlowSep: Language-Queried Sound Separation with Rectified Flow Matching: Dataset and Evaluation metrics

 \subsection{Evaluation Metrics}

 Unlike discriminative networks used in previous systems~\cite{audiosep}, FlowSep does not separate audio events by masking the mixture input.
 The separated results are not strictly aligned with the target audio samples in the temporal dimension.
 Hence, traditional sample-level objective metrics for source separation tasks, such as source-to-distortion ratio (SDR), are not well-suited for evaluating the proposed system.
 Instead, we assessed its performance using five different metrics.
 For objective evaluation, we first use frechet audio distance (FAD)\cite{fad}, a common metric for evaluating generation systems.
 Next, we apply two metrics based on CLAP~\cite{clap} including CLAPScore~\cite{clapscore}, a reference-free metric measuring similarity between the output audio and the text query, and CLAPScore$_{A}$, which evaluates the similarity between the output audio and the target audio.
 For human evaluation, we follow the official methods used in the DCASE2024 Task 9 Challenge, which include assessing the relevance between the target audio and the language query (REL) and the overall sound quality (OVL).
 Both OVL and REL metrics are rated on a Likert scale from $1$ to $5$.
 All five datasets were evaluated using objective metrics, and we further conducted subjective evaluations on the AudioCaps, DE-S, and DE-R datasets, using a subset of 50 samples randomly selected from each.
-The subjective evaluations were performed on Amazon Mechanical Turk\footnote{https://requester.mturk.com/}, with each audio sample rated by at least $10$ different raters.
+The subjective evaluations were performed on ten different listeners, with six researchers in audio and speech and four from other fields.